 What Are You Waiting For?

-V8 Vegetable Juice is healthy and is a time-tested, research-based juice which costs less than other, unproven, untested and often overpriced superfood juices.
+V8 Vegetable Juice is healthy and is a time-tested, research-based juice that costs less than other, unproven, untested, and often overpriced superfood juices.
 Drink up.